Featured

 So you have an incredible idea for a business—or maybe you’ve already taken steps to start one.
 Do you need an “Inc.” in your company’s title?
 What does “incorporated” really mean, and is it right for your plans and dreams for your business?
 And if so, how do you incorporate your company?

-In this article, we’ll walk you through what incorporation means, and some things to consider as a startup founder when you decide to take this step.
+In this article, we’ll walk you through what incorporation means, and what to consider as a startup founder when you decide to take this step.

 Incorporation definition